Pablo-source/targets-test/README.md

 All required files to run this pipeline saved in folder: **Pipeline_03_dynamic_branching_files**

-- This will allow me using Modeltime, then apply every model to each of the different branches created by Targets, so the model will ran by each metric in the pipeline
+- This will allow me using Modeltime, to apply each model to the different branches created by Targets, so the model will ran by each metric in the pipeline
-- This is the current active issue where I will add those models to the existing Targets pipeline in a new branch on git called "ts_models"

 ## 4.Pipeline 05.
 Dynamic branching including ARIMA and Prophet models